Philip Hartog: Career

 At Manchester, however, he was being drawn to university administration.
 He was secretary to the Victoria University Extension Scheme, a member of the Court, and in 1902–03 secretary to the Alfred Moseley Commission of Educational Inquiry.
 In the latter year, he was appointed Academic Registrar to the University of London, and held that office with great efficiency for 17 years.
 In 1907 came his influential "Writing of English", attacking the school "essay."
-An outstanding service to the University, the Empire, and the Eastern world, in general, was his large share in the creation in the middle of the 1914–18 war of the School of Oriental Studies, to which the name "African" was added later.
+An outstanding service to the university, the Empire, and the Eastern world, in general, was his large share in the creation in the middle of the 1914–18 war of the School of Oriental Studies, to which the name "African" was added later.
 His keen and helpful interest was maintained until his last working days.

-Hartog was a member of the commission under the late Sir Michael Sadler on Calcutta University which was appointed in 1917 and issued a voluminous report in 1919.
+Hartog was a member of the commission under Sir Michael Sadler on Calcutta University which was appointed in 1917 and issued a voluminous report in 1919.
 Far-reaching reforms in most of the Indian universities followed, and Calcutta was shorn of a part of its vast jurisdiction by the creation in 1920 of the University of Dhaka as a residential teaching foundation and Hartog was made its first vice-chancellor.
 Both at Dhaka and later in their Kensington home he had the cooperation of his wife Mabel Hélène, daughter of Mr. H. J. Kisch (they were married in 1915, and three sons ensued).

 On the creation of the Indian Public Service Commission in 1926 Hartog was appointed a member and served until permitted to retire on family grounds in 1930.
 When the Indian Statutory Commission was set up in 1928 under Sir John (later Lord) Simon, Hartog was appointed chairman of the Auxiliary Committee on Education.
 The report greatly assisted the presentation of facts and conclusions of the main body and is the most authoritative survey of the subject of our time.
 Hartog received the honours of the Knight Commander of the Order of the British Empire and Companion of the Order of the Indian Empire in the year of his retirement in reward for his services.